iamyu/PoC-FlashGrid/IOStress.md

 # SLOB Test

+    1. Restart RAC before test to clear SGA and HOST CACHE.
-    1. Test P-SSD without cache enabled.
+    2. Test P-SSD without cache enabled.
 Not a suggested comfiguration. just to understand the disk latency without cache.
-    2. None Cache IO test result is consistant with different VM size.
+    3. None Cache IO test result is consistant with different VM size.
 Normal DB File sequencial read complete in 2-4ms.
-    3. Stress IO with different schema and work unit but keep thread number 1 to reduce parallel IO opertion contension.
+    4. Stress IO with different schema and work unit but keep thread number 1 to reduce parallel IO opertion contension.
-    4. Monitor the IO load with Azure Monitor Metrics and IOState.
+    5. Monitor the IO load with Azure Monitor Metrics and IOState.

     For each individual AWR report saved in IOStress folder, saved in IOStress folder.
 Name conversion as following.